 The Rat Race Trans Andean adventure is a genuine coast to coast journey from the Pacific Ocean in the west to the Atlantic Ocean in the east, cycling the mighty Andes mountain range to link Valparaiso in Chile with Buenos Aires in Argentina.

-This 1,000 mile (1,600 kilometre) adventure includes an impressive 8,500m of climbing.
+This 1,700 kilometre adventure includes an impressive 8,500 metres of climbing.

 However, the route has been designed to be achievable by most.

 The route is predominantly on road, with just a portion of day 2, where the road is unsurfaced (we will change to gravel tyres for this section).
-So this is definitely a road biking event.
+So this is definitely a road cycling event.

 Days 1-4